 Workers Compensation Insurance

 As the name suggests, a workers’ compensation policy focuses on the staff and employees in your establishment.
 It pays for medical expenses, rehabilitation costs, or lost wages if any of your workers incur work-related illnesses.
 The law requires that restaurants have adequate worker compensation insurance, and requirements vary from state to state.

 Crime insurance protects your restaurant business from different kinds of theft, such as forgery of documents, extortion, and burglary.
 Restaurants have a high frequency of daily revenue generation, making them a target for criminals.
 That’s why it’s essential to purchase this policy.

 If you use vehicles for your business operations, especially daily, it might run like clockwork.
 But that doesn’t mean you should not take measures to protect it.
 Remember, a commercial auto insurance policy won’t cover any claims that go beyond restaurant operations.

 A Commercial Auto Insurance policy covers vehicles used for restaurant-related operations, such as your delivery staff using the vehicle to supply food.

 If you serve any kind of alcohol, the chances are that your state will require you to have this insurance policy to maintain a liquor license.
 It covers costs against lawsuits caused due to a customer’s intoxicated state.
 Your restaurant could become central to lawsuits for overserving alcohol if inebriated customers get wounded or injure someone else.

-Choosing the Right Restaurant Insurance – JMG Insurance Agency
+Choosing the Right Restaurant Insurance – JMG Insurance Corp

 Insurance is a vital ingredient for any successful restaurant, and it allows restaurant business owners to pay monthly premiums to protect them against all kinds of damage and risks.
 You can’t always predict disaster, but you can lessen its impact with an insurance policy that helps you bounce back and keep your doors open.